powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Class: `ReplaceThreeWindingsTransformersBy3TwoWindingsTransformers`

-#### Replace 3 two windings transformers by 1 three windings transformer
+#### Replace 3 two-winding transformers by 1 three-winding transformer
 This modification is used to replace all or a given list of `TwoWindingsTransformer` by `ThreeWindingsTransformer`.

 In the list of `TwoWindingsTransformer` if only one of a triplet of `TwoWindingsTransformer` is given then the 3 `TwoWindingsTransformer` will be transformed to a `ThreeWindingsTransformer`.